Yousaf sets out innovation strategy for economy – Daily Business

 The survey shows that every month for more than a year, 40-50% of Scotland’s employers have said they are struggling to recruit workers.

-This labour market failure is resulting in almost half of those businesses being unable to meet demand or having to cease trading temporarily in some form – a quarter of all businesses in Scotland.
+This labour market failure, it says, is resulting in almost half of those businesses being unable to meet demand or having to cease trading temporarily in some form – a quarter of all businesses in Scotland.

 Key growth sectors, such as construction and hospitality are suffering even more acutely with half of all businesses reporting recruitment difficulties.